 $ cd build

 $ make -j4

 If everything went well, you should have the two libraries and two folders with header files as shown in the slide show.

-If you want to install TensorFlow 2.4.0 or version 2.4.1 on Ubuntu 20.04, please follow the next instructions.
+If you want to install TensorFlow 2.5.0 or a version 2.4 on Ubuntu 20.04, please follow the next instructions.
 Note, the used python wheel and the tarball are both exclusive builds for Ubuntu 20.04 on a Raspberry Pi 4.
 You cannot use these packages on other machines, such as Intel or AMD.
 Ubuntu 20.04 has Python3 release 3.8.2.
 When complied on a Raspberry Pi 4, it is the linux_aarch64 version.
-Hence the name of the TensorFlow wheel: tensorflow-2.4.0-cp38-cp38-linux_aarch64.whl.
+Hence the name of the TensorFlow wheel: tensorflow-2.5.0-cp38-cp38-linux_aarch64.whl.
 If you like to install another version, please look at our GitHub page here where you find the previous wheels.

 Since numpy upgrades to version 1.20, TensorFlow is experiencing issues with this latest version.
 It became a real struggle to port TensorFlow to numpy 1.20.
 Now, with TensorFlow version 2.5.0, it seems to have finally succeeded.
 However, there are still a few reports of problems.
 To be on the safe side, we are now using numpy version 1.19.5, so you have a guarantee that everything will work fine.
 With the next release, we will build the wheel with the latest numpy version 1.20.